knightsUCF/City-Builder-Architects-Production/GDD.md

 "EYO" "Io" - a unique name, maybe some short Japanese name, maybe something that means something, doesn't have to mean anything like Starbucks

+Upgrading structures!
+Structures give special abilities.
+What if most structures we have three or four upgrades to select like in LOTR, and then only some structures actually have outward upgrades.
+Definitley for the first version like Sid Meier, said, make the game bigger than seems to the player, so on the upgradse have a few\, 3 or 4 upgrades per building, they also have to be done in order, to time the build mechanisms.

 On OffPlanet Trading Company

 "This game is an economic masterpiece